 Annual Benefit Limit

-Plans with higher annual limits cost more but provide better protection for costly conditions.
-If your Tonkinese develops amyloidosis or requires ongoing IBD management, a higher annual limit may be worth considering.
+Plans with higher annual limits cost more but offer greater protection.
+If your Tonkinese develops amyloidosis, requires FIP treatment, or needs ongoing IBD management, a higher annual limit may be worth the additional premium.

 Cover Level

 Comprehensive cover costs more than accident-only but covers the chronic and hereditary conditions Tonkinese cats are most prone to.
-The gap between comprehensive and accident-only is typically $20 - $40/month for a Tonkinese.
+The difference between comprehensive and accident-only is typically $22 - $45 per month for a Tonkinese.

 Tips for Tonkinese Cat Owners

-Practical ways to manage your Tonkinese's insurance and health costs.
+Practical ways to manage your Tonkinese's insurance and health costs in Australia.

 1

-Getting cover while your Tonkinese is young and healthy means fewer pre-existing condition exclusions.
-Conditions like amyloidosis can develop in young to middle-aged cats, so early enrolment is worth considering.
+Enrolling while your Tonkinese is young and healthy means fewer pre-existing condition exclusions.
+Amyloidosis can develop in young to middle-aged cats, and dental disease often begins within the first few years.
+Early enrolment provides the broadest protection.

 2

-Tonkinese cats are particularly prone to dental and gum disease.
-Ensure your chosen plan covers dental illness - not all plans do.
-Regular dental checks and home dental care can also help reduce the frequency and cost of dental treatments.
+Tonkinese cats are particularly susceptible to dental and gum disease.
+Make sure your chosen plan covers dental illness - not all plans do.
+Regular dental checks and at-home dental care (brushing, dental treats) can also help reduce the frequency and severity of dental treatments.

 3